 - What resources are available from government and bank schemes?

-- Are there any expenses can be deferred?
+- Are there any expenses to defer?
 And for how long?

-Then include the income.
-These are any definite amounts that will be collected (no guesses or wishes!).
+Then on to the income.
+Only include any definite amounts that will be collected (no guesses or wishes!).

-Finally prepare yourself for painful decisions and conversations.
-These are going to be tough and stressful so be ready.
+Now’s the time to prepare yourself for painful decisions and conversations.
+These are going to be challenging and stressful, so steel yourself.

 Step 2: Cutting Overhead Costs